Trustee board

 3. To investigate any matters that threaten or adversely affect the College’s aims and objectives, its assets, the reliability of its records or information, its compliance with all laws, workplace regulations and policies and its governing instruments.

-4. To ensure appropriate and timely training is provided both in the form of induction training for new Audit Committee members and an ongoing basis for all Audit Committee members.
+4. To ensure appropriate and timely training is provided both in the form of induction training for new Audit and Risk Committee members and an ongoing basis for all Audit and Risk Committee members.

 5. To approve the scope and objectives of the work of the internal and external auditors.